BurakEnsarH/Project-Minesweeper-Prototype/README.md

 # Project-Minesweeper-Prototype
 It is a classic Minesweeper Prototype.
-Still in progress...
+Just like first Minesweeper game but I did some changes.
+There are 3 main levels such as beginner, intermediate and expert.
+Also added original Minesweeper music.
+Enjoy!